EpicEricEE/typst-marge/README.md

 The use of the `container` variable is detected automatically by the package, so that an error can be raised when it is required but not set.

+### Note about layout convergence and performance

+The package makes heavy use of states and contextual blocks.
+This leads to a the fact that Typst requires multiple layout passes to fully resolve the final layout.
+Usually, the limit imposed by Typst is sufficient, but I cannot guarantee that this will remain true for large document with a lot of notes.
+If you happen to run into this limit, you can try using the `container` variable as mentioned above, as it can reduce the number of layout passes required.

+As each layout iteration adds to the total compile time, the use of the `container` can also be beneficial for performance reasons.
+Another performance tip is to keep the size of paragraphs containing margin notes small, as the line breaking algorithm cannot be memoized when the paragraph contains a note.

+### Note about how lengths are resolved

+When a length is given in a context-dependent way (i.e. in `em` units), it is resolved relative to the font size of the _content_, not the font size of the note (which is smaller by default).
+This has the unfortunate side effect that a gap of `0pt` is not actually zero, because the content paragraph's leading (which is also larger than default leading of the note) is automatically added.
+Similarly, if notes are defined in a context with a larger font size, the padding and gap values may unexpectedly be larger than of neighboring notes.

 ## Example

 ```typ